Midnight in Morris has shops open all night long on Friday

-Shop under the holiday lights through downtown, shop at local small businesses and find holiday deals, meals, drinks and other late night fun.
+Shop under the holiday lights downtown, shop at local small businesses and find holiday deals, meals, drinks and other late-night fun.

 Shops open include Trio, Clayton’s Rail, Just Kidding Around, Verbena, The Paper Co., The Thoughtful Spot, Brianna Lynn’s Boutique, Studio Ferro, Montage Wine Bar, Oleanders, Whimsy, Rosie’s Apple Butter and Shugie’s, Pout Boutique, Gigi’s and more.